Information and guidance for the flu vaccination

 The vaccination also protects the unborn baby.
 A flu infection during pregnancy can have serious consequences – such as growth restrictions, stillbirth and premature birth.
 Infants themselves can only be vaccinated for the flu from the age of six months.
 Newborns in the first months of life can experience complications if they catch the flu, because their immune systems are still weak.

-The trivalent vaccines, which protect against three strains of flu, are common.
-Quadrivalent vaccines protect against four strains of flu.
+Trivalent vaccines protect against three strains of flu, quadrivalent vaccines protect against four strains of flu.
 The vaccines provide protection depending on which flu viruses occur in the season in question.
 This changes from season to season.
-The Standing Committee on Vaccination (STIKO) has recommended the quadrivalent vaccine for flu season 2018/19.
+The Standing Committee on Vaccination (STIKO) has recommended the quadrivalent vaccine since flu season 2018/19.
 The reason for this recommendation is that in the 2017/18 season the flu strain that was most common was not included in the trivalent vaccine.
-The Federal Joint Committee (G-BA) has now added the quadrivalent vaccine to the protective vaccinations guideline.
-The quadrivalent vaccine is therefore covered by SBK as a statutory service, effective immediately.
+The Federal Joint Committee (G-BA) has added the quadrivalent vaccine to the protective vaccinations guideline.
+The quadrivalent vaccine is therefore covered by SBK as a statutory service since 2018.

 Please note: if you are not connected directly, unfortunately, all lines are busy at the time of your call.
 In this case you will hear an announcement in German and be directed to an answering machine.
 You are welcome to leave your name and telephone number after the tone and we will call you back as soon as possible.